 Sample results and observations made during inspections indicate that the presence of the cleanfill is not having any significant effect on the environment.
-Although there was a slip of reinstated cleanfill into the unnamed tributary of the Mangaemiemi Stream, following appropriate remediation, this is not expected to result in a long term significant adverse effect on the environment.

-A tabular summary of Graham Harris Ltd's compliance record for the year under review is set out in the table below.
+A tabular summary of Graham Harris Ltd's compliance record for the year under review is set out in Table 24.

-Table 20 Summary of performance for Graham Harris Ltd's cleanfill consent 6771-1
+Table 24 Summary of performance for Graham Harris Ltd's cleanfill consent 6771-1

+Pur Purpose: To discharge cleanfill onto and into land Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Adopt best practice Inspections Yes 2.
+Exercise consent in accordance with application Inspections Yes 3.
+Only discharge cleanfill and/or inert materials Inspections and sampling Yes 4.
+No discharge of prohibited materials listed in the consent Inspections and sampling Yes 5.
+If the acceptability of a substance is uncertain, obtain approval from the Council No approval sought Yes 6.
+No discharge of contaminants to water Inspections Yes 7.
+Install silt retention structures Inspections Yes 8.
+Install and maintain stormwater diversion drains Inspections Yes 9.
+Maintain appropriate contour Inspections Yes 10.
+No burning Inspections Yes

 Purpose: To discharge cleanfill onto and into land Condition requirement Means of monitoring during period under review Compliance achieved?
-1. A dopt best practice Inspections No. Slip of reinstated cleanfill into the unnamed tributary of the Mangaemiemi Stream xercise consent in accordance vith application Inspections and incident response No. Re-instated area that slipped had not been stabilised as per application documentation Only discharge cleanfill and/or nert materials Inspections and sampling Yes lo discharge of prohibited naterials listed in the consent Inspections and sampling Yes uı the acceptability of a substance is ncertain, obtain approval from the ouncil No approval sought Yes lo discharge of contaminants to vater Inspections No. Slip of reinstated cleanfill into the unnamed tributary of the Mangaemiemi Stream 7.
-In nstall silt retention structures Inspections Yes nstall and maintain stormwater iversion drains Inspections Yes 9.
-N Maintain appropriate contour Inspections Yes 10.
-N lo burning Inspections Yes 11.
-Pı rovide information if requested Not requested during period under review N/A 12.
-La apse period Consent has been exercised N/A Optional review provision re nvironmental effects No further review prior to expiry N/A Overa Il assessment of environmental perfe ormance in respect of this consent Improvement required Overa Il assessment of administrative perfo ormance in respect of this consent Improvement required
+11. Provide information if requested Not requested during period under review N/A 12.
+Lapse period Consent has been exercised N/A 13.
+Optional review provision re environmental effects No further review prior to expiry N/A Overall assessment of environmental perf formance in respect of this consent High Overall assessment of administrative perf ormance in respect of this consent High